 Current Institutional Affiliation

-University of North Carolina, Chapel Hill: Assistant Professor
+University of North Carolina at Chapel Hill: Assistant Professor

 Areas of Expertise

 Child Welfare and Foster Care Systems, Evidence-Based/Evidence-Informed Programs, Implementation Science, Mental Health and Well-Being, Hierarchical Linear Modeling, Regression Modeling, Case Study Research, Content Analysis, Mixed Methods, Adolescents and Young Adults, School-aged Children, Behavioral Health, Organizational Change, Systems Science, Quality Improvement

 Dr. Byron J. Powell is an Assistant Professor in the Department of Health Policy and Management and a Research Fellow at the Cecil G. Sheps Center for Health Services Research at the University of North Carolina at Chapel Hill.

 Dr. Powell's research focuses on efforts to improve the quality of behavioral health and social services provided in community settings.
 Specifically, he is working to develop a better understanding of the types of strategies that can be used to implement effective services, and the organizational and systemic factors that can facilitate or impede implementation and quality improvement.